Quick Links

 TCMA Member Services: Training, Education, and Communications

-The Association sponsors two educational conferences for members each year.
-The conferences are typically held over a three-day period, one in the spring and another in the fall, at a location in the state selected by the Board, with programs emphasizing issues of special interest to Tennessee Managers.
-Nationally prominent trainers and speakers are featured on the program along with regional leaders in local government management.
-A representative of ICMA regularly attends both conferences.
-A relaxed environment and thoughtful scheduling make the conferences useful opportunities to retreat from regular business activity, be engaged with city managers who share similar concerns, and exchange ideas on local government issues.
+The Association sponsors two educational conferences for members annually.
+The conferences are held over a three-day period, one in the spring (typically held in Middle Tennessee in April) and one in the fall (typically held in East Tennessee in September of October) at locations selected by the Board of Directors.
+A variety of classroom and field sessions are provided that are focused on the management and technical issues needs of Tennessee city managers.
+Nationally recognized trainers and speakers are featured on the program along with regional leaders and academicians in local government management.
+A representative of ICMA regularly attends the conferences.
+The conference environment is relaxed and thoughtful scheduling of programs allows members to engage with each other away from regular business activity.
+This allows city managers to exchange ideas, share concerns, and receive feedback on local government issues from their peers across the State.

-Recent TCMA conferences have included sessions on such wide-ranging topics as leadership, performance management, federal and state regulatory matters, press relations, legislative updates, financial management, economic development, telecommunications issues, city council leadership, ethics, negotiation skills, roles of managers and assistants, identity theft, personnel management, and ICMA University Workshops.
+Recent TCMA conferences have included a wide-range of topics such as leadership, performance management, federal and state regulatory matters, press relations, legislative updates, financial reporting and disclosure, economic development, telecommunications issues, maintaining effective working relationships with Boards and staff, ethics, negotiation skills, identity theft, and personnel management.

 TCMA Public Services: For All Interested in Local Government

-All TCMA meetings, conferences, and training programs are open to nonmembers upon payment of registration fees.
-Students of public administration are invited to attend certain meetings and social functions without charge.
+All TCMA meetings, conferences, and training programs are open to nonmembers (upon payment of registration fees).
+However, vendors other than official TCMA Sponsors are not permitted to attend.

-Members of the TCMA regularly serve as speakers and panel members at a variety of educational and training meetings sponsored by professional associations and civic groups.
+TCMA members are encouraged to speak and serve as panel members at educational and training meetings sponsored by professional associations and civic groups in their community.

 TCMA Ethics: The ICMA Code